PREDICT: Creating a predictive model for electricity transmission losses

 Maintaining a balance between generation and demand is important for the reliable operation of power networks.
 Besides forecasts of generation and demand, forecasts of transmission losses play an important role in the decision-making of system operators.

-This project aims to design and verify transmission loss prediction models using artificial intelligence methods.
-Predictions will be based on historical data using regression analysis and state-of-the-art AI methods, such as support vector regression and artificial neural networks.
+This project aimed to design and verify transmission loss prediction models using artificial intelligence methods.
+Predictions were based on historical data using state-of-the-art AI methods, such as support vector regression and a machine learning method based on gradient boosting and decision trees.

 lucka web